 Now go download Fantasy Strike, sign up for the October tournament, add me as a friend (Mercifulhacker), and jump onto the discord channel.

-I hope to see you in June’s bracket.
+I hope to see you online.
 Good luck!